 The Welding program is designed to prepare veterans, transitioning service members, and other students to become well-rounded entry level Welders with upward mobility potential.
 The curriculum is a combination of safety and extensive hands-on training.
-The duration of the training is 560 hours and can be taken on a 32 week regular schedule or a 16 week accelerated schedule.
+The duration of the training is 640 hours within a 16 week accelerated schedule.
 The complete program includes three basic courses that must be taken in sequential order: SMAW (Stick), GMAW-S (short-circuit MIG), Spray (MIG) and FCAW (FluxCore).
 College credit is not awarded for this program, rather it is designed as a program of study culminating in industry recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in welding.
-Maximum enrollment per semester is 32 students.
+Maximum enrollment per semester is 18 students.